 I need to do a first aid course imminently to allow me to work, what can I do?

 The majority of our clients do first aid courses because of some form of statutory or regulatory requirement, usually due to a Duty of Care situation.
 If your existing first aid qualification has lapsed during the lockdown period, or indeed you have just gained a workplace qualification that also requires you to hold an appropriate first aid certificate; the best advice we can give is to register for a public course from our public course calendar that suits your requirements.

-It may be that the current situation continues for longer than the next few weeks (no one really knows, and we have to be alert to the possibility of a second wave), and that course isn’t able to go ahead.
+It may be that the current situation deteriorates (no one really knows, and we have to be alert to the possibility of a second wave), and that course isn’t able to go ahead.
 We are prepared for that eventuality and we will be in touch to move your registration to the next available course that suits you.
 At least by doing this you can demonstrate your intent to (re)gain the qualification that you require, but circumstances beyond your control are preventing you from attending the course immediately.

-The HSE and Department for Education have released statement that is supported by the First Aid Awarding Organisations Forum.
-This details the guidance for the extension of validity for workplace first aid qualifications including Paediatric First Aid qualifications, effectively adding 3 months to the validity of certificates expiring on or after 16th March 2020.
+The HSE and Department for Education have released a statement that is supported by the First Aid Awarding Organisations Forum.
+This details the guidance for the extension of validity for workplace first aid qualifications including Paediatric First Aid qualifications, effectively extending the validity of certificates expiring on or after 16th March 2020.
 Note, this has been amended and now extends workplace first aid qualification extensions to 31st October 2020 across the whole of the UK.